aviskoczylas/space-405-code/juno_data_processing_documentation.rst

 .. figure:: latvtime.png
     :align: center

-    Plot of latitude vs. time

 .. figure:: longvtime.png
     :align: center

-    Plot of longitude vs. time

 We can also make a parametric plot which shows us the path the spacecraft took over the surface.
 If we want, we can use zip to make pairs of times and points to place timesteps on the plot as well.

 .. figure:: parametricplot.png
     :align: center

-    Plot of Juno's path over the surface with timesteps

 The 2d plots are a bit more complex.
 We want to plot temperature and local zenith angle as a function of longitude and latitude, but they are not given to us in that form.
 Rather, we are given the information in an arbitrary array, and we are given the longitudes and latitudes that correspond to each point on the array.